 They are effectively strategizing their brand awareness.
 They are getting every single lead that visits their website on their email marketing list.
 They are converting those leads and nurturing them into loyal fans who are singing their praises on social media for all eternity.
 And their business is growing in leaps and bounds because of it.

 Wouldn’t you rather all of that success go to you, not your competitor?
-Then you can’t afford to not consider a customer success plan as part of your overall content marketing strategy.
+Then the fact of the matter is, you can’t afford not to consider a customer success plan as part of your overall content marketing strategy.

 OKAY, OKAY, you are probably thinking.
 You are realizing the importance of a Customer Value Journey.
 You might be aching to get started.
 But where to begin?

 A lot of other small business owners share that yucky feeling of marketing overwhelm.
 It’s no fun.
 But many people can’t afford the huge price tag of hiring a full-time marketing agency to do it all.